rrruark/Saticon/README.md

 # Saticon
-This is a Python script which decodes the raw output from a Sony DXC-M3 <a href="https://en.wikipedia.org/wiki/Video_camera_tube">Saticon</a> tube based video camera.
+This is a Python script which decodes the raw output from a Sony DXC-M3 <a href="https://en.wikipedia.org/wiki/Video_camera_tube">Saticon</a> tube based video camera belonging to <a href="https://nicholasandre.com/">Nick Andre</a>.
 I probed it as close to the output of the tube as I could (possibly after the first amplifier), and the script takes this raw signal plus the camera's sync signal and composes an image from it.
-The camea outputs <a href="https://en.wikipedia.org/wiki/480i">480i</a> interlaced video, so this cheats and resizes a single frame.</p>
+The camera outputs <a href="https://en.wikipedia.org/wiki/480i">480i</a> interlaced video, so this cheats and resizes a single frame.</p>

 <p>This camera is a marvel of 1980's hardware engineering: the signal path is obvious and most parts are analog.
 It also has a full repair manual with schematics, layout, and reference oscilloscope captures:</p>